 Generic name: cholecalciferol

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

-More D 1000 IU resources
+More about D 1000 IU (cholecalciferol)